 Meaning

-“What is truth?
+In the quote “What is truth?
 Truth doesn’t really exist.
 Who is going to judge whether my experience of an incident is more valid than yours?
-No one can be trusted to be the judge of that.” presents a viewpoint centered on friendship.
-It implies that meaningful bonds require openness and encourages us to remember that shared moments build loyalty.
+No one can be trusted to be the judge of that.,” the emphasis is on friendship.
+It highlights the thought that meaningful bonds require openness while implying that shared moments build loyalty.

 Theme